The West Point Story (film): Plot

 Bix intercepts and destroys Tom's resignation letter before it is received, but Tom, Bull and Hal are arrested on their return to the academy by order of the commandant and confined to quarters except when on duty or in class.
 The show is threatened with cancellation.

-Bix and the cadets in the show arrange a meeting with the French premier, who is visiting the country on a diplomatic mission.
-They know that a visiting dignitary can request amnesty for cadets' disciplinary offenses and approach the premier as the one man who can save the show.
+Bix and the cadets in the show arrange a meeting with the French Premier, who is visiting the country on a diplomatic mission.
+They know that a visiting dignitary can request amnesty for cadets' disciplinary offenses and approach the Premier as the one man who can save the show.
+After Bix shows him his Medaille Militaire, the Premier agrees and the show will go on.

-Harry visits West Point to see the show, presuming that he will return with his nephew, who will then begin his Broadway career.
+Harry visits West Point to see the show, presuming that he will return with his nephew who will then begin his Broadway career.
 Deciding that her love for Tom is more important than her career, Jan arrives at the academy just in time to appear in the show and reconcile with Tom.

-Backstage, Bix defiantly tells Harry that Tom must remain a cadet and tries to punch Harry but instead strikes Hal, knocking him unconscious and injuring his leg.
+Backstage, Bix defiantly tells Harry that Tom will remain a cadet.
+Harry tells him he will never work in show business again.
+Bix tries to punch Harry but instead strikes Hal, knocking him unconscious and injuring his leg.
 With Hal unable to perform, Bix takes the stage with Eve for the dance number "It Could Only Happen in Brooklyn."

-Before the show's finale, Tom calls Bix to the stage and presents him with the show's book and libretto so that Bix can produce the show for Broadway.
-The show's finale is then performed.
+Before the show's finale, Tom calls Bix to the stage and presents him with the show's book and libretto so that Bix can produce it on Broadway.
+The Finale is then performed and the curtain falls.